Ladyshore Colliery: Women and children in the mine

 The youngest children were employed as ventilation tenters.
 Ventilation in the mines was controlled by a series of wooden doors across the passages, these children would sit in a niche dug out of the wall, opening and closing these doors to allow miners and tubs to pass.
 It was common for them to sit in the dark for up to 8 hours a day.
 Other young children were employed as pony tenters, they would feed and water the pit ponies in the underground stables.

 Older children were given more manual jobs.
 Tubs were pulled up slopes above and below ground by balance weights, a balancer was usually a boy who operated the balance system.
 Alongside him worked a coupler, whose job it was to couple the tubs together before they were pulled up the slope.
 These were dangerous jobs and many children were seriously injured or lost limbs.

-The government had not realised that the position for women was as bad as that of the children and was so shocked by the report that legislation was passed almost immediately, The Mines Act of 1842, which made it illegal for mine owners to employ women or children under the age of 10 years, underground.
+The government had not realised that the position for women was as bad as that of the children and was so shocked by the report that legislation was passed almost immediately, The Mines and Collieries Act 1842, which made it illegal for mine owners to employ women or children under the age of 10 years, underground.

 While women and the youngest children were stopped from going into the mines and various education acts raised the school leaving age, boys still followed their fathers' footsteps into the mines as late as the Second World War.
 Sid Dyer left school at 14 and started to work at Ladyshore, sorting coal from the dirt.
 One year later aged 15, Dyer went to work underground.